 imagine there’s no gender, it’s easy if you try

-Today is International Women’s Day, which is of course a wonderful thing to celebrate but what does it mean to be a woman these days?
+What does it mean to be a woman these days?
 What does it mean to be a man?
 Do we all really just fit into one of two categories?

-Recently I was at a dinner with a theatre lecturer and when I asked him what classes he teaches, he replied: "performance art and gender performance."
+Recently I was at a dinner with a theater lecturer and when I asked him what classes he teaches, he replied: "Performance art and gender performance."
 "Gender performance?"
 I questioned.
 His response, "Of course!
 Gender is a performance."
 Later that night we played out an exercise that he does with his students; an imaginary line was set from wall to wall.
 One end was considered ultra masculine and the other, ultra feminine, and our group had to stand where we saw ourselves on the gender spectrum.
 It was very fun and very drunken but even after the hangover faded it still really resonated with me.
 I later discussed it with my boyfriend and explained where I stood.
-He was surprised, and suggested I had a male personality and should have stood further down the male side, "what do you mean!"
+He was surprised, and suggested I had a male personality and should have stood further down the male side.
+"What do you mean!"
 I yelled as I jokingly wrestled him into a headlock; evidently he was right.
 I present characteristics that are perceived as both traditionally male and traditionally female and when I think about it, so do most people I know.

 Yet, society suggests that we are to slot into a gender role and play that part for life.
 Yes we can change it up and play on the opposite side but is that it?
 Are these our only options?
 For all its flaws, Facebook is one of the most progressive companies in the world when it comes to gender, offering users 58 options.
 Society stands to gain a lot from this; we'd like some more tick boxes please.